The Face of Hunger

 Hunger in Western North Carolina

-According to Hunger in America 2010, 106,600 different Western North Carolinians sought emergency food aid from MANNA FoodBank’s partner agencies in a single year.
-That’s 1 in 6 of our neighbors in Western North Carolina, compared to the national average of 1 in 8.
-In order to serve this need, MANNA distributed 7.6 Million pounds of food in 2009 through their partner agencies – enough food for 15,000 meals per day.
+According to Map the Meal Gap , 104,690 different Western North Carolinians sought emergency food aid from MANNA FoodBank’s partner agencies in a single year.
+In order to serve this need, MANNA distributed over 11 Million pounds of food in 2012 through their community partner or agencies – enough food for over 25,000 meals per day.

-Additional Statistics Collected Through Hunger in America 2010
+Additional Statistics Collected from Hunger in America 2010

 - 31% of households served by MANNA FoodBank’s partner agencies include children under 18.